8 min read

 Ready for a Hero Who's Already Gone?

-If you want to watch a stoic hockey captain fall for the one person he can't have, where the falling shows up in changed behavior instead of grand declarations, and where medical terminology becomes the only safe way to say something real: the Ice and Instinct series writes heroes who fall first and fall hard.
+If you want to watch a stoic hockey captain fall for the one person he can't have, where the falling shows up in changed behavior rather than grand declarations, and where medical terminology becomes the only safe way to say something real, the Ice and Instinct series writes heroes who fall first and fall hard.